How do you tell the difference between Annie and Archie?

 Eggs will start to hatch approximately 32-33 days after the third egg is laid.
 Hatching takes 24-48 hours usually.

-During the breeding season, Alden does the vast majority of the hunting, so he’s often away from the Campanile while Annie is caring for the eggs or chicks.
+During the breeding season, Archie does the vast majority of the hunting, so he’s often away from the Campanile while Annie is caring for the eggs or chicks.
 When he returns with food for Annie and the chicks, we often won’t see him because he delivers the food to a ledge below the nest on the tower for Annie to grab later.

 Is Annie ignoring her first egg?

 Bird embryos only develop when the egg is warm – if the egg is cool, the embryo does not grow.
 Many bird species, including Peregrine Falcons try to synchronize the hatch of their chicks so they’re all roughly the same age developmentally.
 The difference between a 3-day old chick and a 1-day old chick can be huge!
 Annie will only partially incubate her eggs until she lays the third egg.
-She and Alden will be keeping a watchful eye on the eggs and occasionally incubating, but she won’t start hard incubation immediately.
+She and Archie will be keeping a watchful eye on the eggs and occasionally incubating, but she won’t start hard incubation immediately.

 What did we do to get falcons to nest on the Campanile?